yarmand/acread/README.md

 1. ignore this atribute when serializing the object through to_json, to_xml ...
 1. helps your zero downtime migration by ignoring the attribute for objects already in memory when saving to database.

+Have a look at this [London Ruby Group Lightning talk](http://skillsmatter.com/podcast/ajax-ria/hulk-smash) for a quick description of that 3 steps.

 # Usage

 ## Installation